 Normal drops, cave crates, boss loot, beaver dams… whatever you want to change.
-Plus support for custom loot sources, such as those provided by mod maps or not officially supported by Ark.
-Plus, Beacon has support for an additional 128 unofficial loot sources, such as the Orbital Supply Drop events and creature inventories.
+Plus support for custom loot drops, such as those provided by mod maps or not officially supported by Ark.
+Plus, Beacon has support for an additional 602 unofficial loot drops, such as the Orbital Supply Drop events and creature inventories.

 No need to start from scratch